pikanji/gas-english-vocab-helper/README.md

 - Highlights updated cells with light purple color
 - Uses OpenAI API for translation and content generation
 - Securely stores API key in script properties
+- Uses Japanese meanings to generate more accurate examples and synonyms

 ## Setup Instructions